3 Mistakes You May Be Making in Managing Your Money: Quick Guide for Beginners

 We have a myriad of necessities and desires.
 We have a few important financial goals to accomplish.
 How much to allocate for each of them?
 How to distribute amongst the various needs and obligations?

-The famous 50-30-20 budgeting technique is a common rule for planning ( 50% of your after-tax income is used for your needs and obligations while 30% for savings and clearing debts and remaining 20% for your wants).
+The famous 50-30-20 budgeting technique is a common rule for planning ( 50% of your after-tax income is used for your needs and obligations while 30% for savings and clearing debts and the remaining 20% for your wants).

 As a general rule of thumb, it is prescribed to not spend more than 25% on rent, 15% on food, 10% on entertainment, and 5% on vacation.

 However, no two people have the same fingerprint, not even twins.
-No two people are exactly the same.
+No two people are the same.
 You are unique, like your fingerprint.
 Your goals are as unique as you are.
-And it is you have to plan your goals in such a way that you reach them as effortlessly and peacefully as possible.
+And it is you who have to plan your goals in such a way that you reach them as effortlessly and peacefully as possible.